ScottW514/terraform-provider-datapower/docs/resources/apisecuritytokenmanager.md

 page_title: "datapower_apisecuritytokenmanager Resource - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  API security token manager
-  CLI Alias: api-security-token-manager

 ---

 # datapower_apisecuritytokenmanager (Resource)

-API security token manager
+<p>The API security token manager provides the storage configuration for security objects, which include OAuth providers and user security.
+Each domain has the <tt>default</tt> API security token manager.
+This instance is used by the domain to store and manage API details.</p><p>The API security token service uses gateway-peering instances for the internal and external token stores.</p>
   - CLI Alias: `api-security-token-manager`

 ## Example Usage